Ida predicted to strike Louisiana as major hurricane Sunday into Monday

 The strongest, most dangerous hurricanes are now far more likely because of climate change, study shows

-It’s important to note that surge can vary significantly over short distances, and is largely dependent on wind direction, local topography/coastline, and tidal cycles at the time of landfall.
+It’s important to note that surge can vary significantly over short distances, and is largely dependent on wind direction, local topography and tidal cycles at the time of landfall.

 Heavy rainfall and flooding

+Flooding because of anticipated rainfall is probable both along the coast and far inland. “[T]otal rainfall accumulations of 8 to 16 inches with isolated maximum amounts of 20 inches are possible from southeast Louisiana to coastal Mississippi and Alabama through Monday morning,” the Hurricane Center predicts.

-Flooding is possible far inland too, primarily freshwater in nature, due to anticipated rainfall that could exceed a foot in spots.
-There will be a sharp west to east cutoff of rainfall on the left side of the system, but rainfall rates could top 3 inches per hour as the heaviest rain bands work through.
+There will be a sharp west to east cutoff of rainfall on the left side of the system toward western Louisiana and Texas, but rainfall rates could top three inches per hour as the heaviest rain bands work through.

 New Orleans is likely to see 10 to 15 inches of rain, and it’s not out of the question a few isolated communities could approach 20 inches.

+Making matters worse, the Weather Service is predicting heavy rain and flash flooding in southeast Louisiana on Friday, ahead of the storm because of a separate tropical weather disturbance, prompting a flash flood watch.
+Several inches of rain could fall, saturating soils ahead of the deluge from Ida.
+Moreover, many parts of southern Louisiana have seen much above normal precipitation since the spring.

-Heavy rainfall with amounts topping 4 inches could continue all the way through the Midwest and Mid-Atlantic or Northeast midweek as Ida’s remnants weaken and unleash considerable moisture.
+Heavy rainfall with amounts topping four inches could continue all the way through the Midwest and Mid-Atlantic or Northeast midweek as Ida’s remnants weaken and unleash considerable moisture.
+“This is likely to result in considerable flash, urban, small stream, and riverine flooding,” the Hurricane Center cautioned.